 A celebration of life will be held in St. George, UT on Saturday, November 23, 2019 at 11:00 am.
 A Visitation will be held from 10-10:45 am prior to services.
 All services will be held at the Green Valley 3rd Ward at 1282 West 500 South Circle, Saint George, UT 84770.
 Arrangements are under the direction of Hughes Mortuary.
 Please visit our website at www.hughesmortuary.com for condolences and remarks.
 Bill will be interred in the Tonaquint Cemetery in Saint George, Utah.

-To send flowers to William "Bill" Howard Prince's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" Howard Prince, please visit our floral store.